DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Related work

-DreamGarden is conceived of both as a designer facing tool and a self-perpetuating ecosystem of design ideas and content.
-In terms of this latter autonomous nature, we take inspiration from the field of Artificial Life~\cite{aguilar2014past}, which partially involves the design of simulated environments in which complex and life-like phenomena are able to emerge automatically.
-Dave Ackley's Moveable Feast Machine (MFM), for example, offers a compelling early example of a decentralized computational model designed for infinite scalability~\cite{266903}.
-Drawing inspiration from its evolving, adaptable ecosystem, we conceptualize our system as a form of a ``garden.''
-In this framework, we design agents focused on specialized tasks ranging from asset generation to code execution, including one that focuses on automated debugging akin to the self-healing wire within the MFM.
-Through the interaction of these agents, our system exhibits continuous growth fostering emergent behavior within game design.

-More recently, the Artificial Life system Lenia~\cite{chan2018lenia}, a continuous extension of John Conway's ubiquitous Game of Life~\cite{izhikevich2015game} has been combined with open-ended search algorithms such as Quality Diversity evolutionary search~\cite{pugh2016quality} for the automatic discovery of novel and interesting ``life-forms''~\cite{faldor2024toward}.
+\textit{DreamGarden} makes a designer tool (or perhaps a design game) out of a self-perpetuating garden of design ideas and content.
+We take inspiration from the field of Artificial Life~\cite{aguilar2014past}, which involves the design of simulated environments in which meaningfully complex forms can emerge automatically.
+Dave Ackley's Moveable Feast Machine (MFM), for example, distributes a computer program across a spacial plane involving cellular automata-like actors~\cite{266903}.
+With forms like a self-healing wire, computation (though less efficient) becomes robust in biologically plausible ways.
+Lenia~\cite{chan2018lenia}, a continuous extension of John Conway's cellular automaton Game of Life~\cite{izhikevich2015game} has been combined with open-ended search algorithms such as Quality Diversity search~\cite{pugh2016quality} for the automatic discovery of novel and interesting forms~\cite{faldor2024toward}.